Monday, April 21, 2025

 Some earlier thought on taxes: http://www.therealjohndavidson.com/2023/06/the-role-of-taxes.html

 There is much more than I can convey in a blog post.
-I have skimmed over many points and left out many relevant points.
+I have skimmed over many points and left out many relevant details.
 Carol Off has much more to say and is worth the effort.

 Monday, March 3, 2025